Himani1805/Daily-Planner/README.md

-# Daily-Planner
+# Daily Planner 🗓️

-A simple web app to manage my daily tasks.
+A simple web app to manage you daily tasks.

-## Features
+## 🧠 Features
 - Add new tasks
-- Mark tasks as complete
+- Complete tasks
 - Delete tasks
-- Search through tasks
+- Search tasks
-- Saves automatically
+- Save tasks in localStorage

 ## How to Use
 1. Open `index.html` in your browser